zs0302/Leary-lab-manual/README.md

 Authorship will be discussed prior to the beginning of a new project, so that expectations are clearly defined.
 However, changes to authorship may occur over the course of a project if a new person becomes involved or if someone is not fulfilling their planned role.
 In general, graduate students and postdocs will be first authors on publications on which they are the primary lead, and Dr. Leary will be the last author.

 #### Old projects
-If a student or post-doc collects a dataset but does not completely analyze it or write it up within 3 years after the end of data collection, Dr. Leary will re-assign the project (if appropriate) to another person to expedite publication.
-If a student or post-doc voluntarily relinquishes their rights to the project prior to the 3-year window, Dr. Leary will also re-assign the project to another individual.
+If a student or post-doc collects a dataset but does not completely analyze it or write it up within 2 years after the end of data collection, Dr. Leary will re-assign the project (if appropriate) to another person to expedite publication.
+If a student or post-doc voluntarily relinquishes their rights to the project prior to the 2-year window, Dr. Leary will also re-assign the project to another individual.
 This policy is here to prevent data (especially expensive data, e.g., fMRI) from remaining unpublished, but is meant to give priority to the person who collected the data initially.
 ## Human subjects research
-Adherence to approved IRB protocols is *essential*, and non-adherence can lead to severe consequences for the entire lab. **All lab members must read and comply with the IRB consent form and research summary for any project that they are working on.** If you are not on the IRB, you cannot look at the data, analyze the data, or be in any way involved with the project.
+Adherence to approved IRB protocols is *essential*, and non-adherence can lead to severe consequences for the entire lab. **All lab members must read and comply with the IRB consent form and research summary for any project that they are working on.** If you are not on the IRB, you cannot look at identifiable data, analyze the data, or be in any way involved with the project.
 Check [here](#training) to see details about the training for IRB.

 Lab members must also complete the CITI training and save their certificate.
 To be added to an existing IRB, talk to the lab manager and present them with your CITI certificate before you can work with human subjects.
 If there are any questions about the protocols, or if you're not sure whether we have IRB approval to run your study, please ask the lab manager or Dr. Leary for clarification.
-If necessary, the lab manager can file an amendment to an existing protocol or create a new protocol.
+If necessary, the lab manager or Mr. Eric Zelasko can file an amendment to an existing protocol or create a new protocol.

 If you encounter any problems in the course of doing research that results in a negative outcome for the participant (e.g., if a participant becomes ill or upset, if there is an accident with the equipment, if there is a breach of confidentiality, etc), you should immediately seek assistance from Dr. Leary or the lab manager.
 If Dr. Leary is not around, you must notify Dr. Leary and the lab manager *within 24 hours*, preferably as soon as possible.
 In some cases, we may need to report this information to the IRB and/or our funding agencies.

 # Lab Resources
 ## GitHub
 Github is a hosting serveice.
 Projects on GitHub can be accessed and manipulated using the standard Git command-line interface and all of the standard Git commands work with it.
 GitHub also allows registered and non-registered users to browse public repositories on the site.
-All members must register an account in order to contribute to discussion and manage repository. we also have a lab wiki on Github.
-Please check the [lab manual](https://github.com/LearyE/Ortho-Biostats) and [lab wiki](https://github.com/LearyE/Ortho-Biostats/wiki) if you have any lab related questions.
+All members must register an account in order to contribute to discussion and manage repository.
+This lab manual is on Github and the corresponding lab wiki is also on Github.
+Please check the [lab manual](https://github.com/LearyE/Ortho-Biostats) and [lab wiki](https://github.com/LearyE/Ortho-Biostats/wiki) first,  if you have any lab related questions.

 ## Outlook
 Outlook is primarily an email application, it also includes a calendar, task manager, contact manager, note taking, journal, and web browsing.
+Using Outlook is required for the lab.

-Tasks can be assigned via Outlook (email), so all members are expected to check emails every day and to response throughout the week as soon as possible.
+Tasks can be assigned via Outlook (email) through OneNote, so all members are expected to check emails every day and to response throughout the week as soon as possible.

 ## Outlook Calendar
 Outlook Calendar is within Outlook.
 It can help to arrange and manage meetings and events.
 Dr. Leary will send notifications about meeting location and time via Outlook Calendar.
+PLease keep your Outlook Calendar connected.

+## OneNote

-## Box
+## Box and Project Management
-Each member will have a BOX folder named by your name.
-This folder contains all the materials of your projects.
+Each member will have a BOX folder with your name.
+This folder must contain all the materials of your projects.
+Do not save any project materials on a computer or in another cloud service.

 The projects will have the following folders in each project folder for consistency.
 You must save each file with the date in the filename using the following format, “yyyymmdd”.
 For example, if I were saving a report for an ACL project on Aug 10, 2017 it would be saved as “Report_ACLproject_20170810.docx”.
 It is extremely important that the R code file matches the R workspace file – this is why putting dates in the file names are so important.
 Never delete old files – they should all have different names (because of the date at the end) and be placed in an “OLD” subfolder, within each project folder
-*	Data – put all Data here, initial data, formatted data, data dictionaries etc. Put all datasets you created in an archive folder so that other members can check the data at anytime.
+*	Data – put all Data here, initial data, formatted data, data dictionaries etc. Put all datasets you created in an archive folder so that other members can check the data at anytime, without rerunning your code.
+Final version for all analyses must be exported to .csv format and have a corresponding data dictionary.
 *	Programs – put all R code here or any other code.
 You must save your R code each time you revise it.
 You must annotate all of your R code.
 It may be years until you need to re-visit a project (or I may need to later on).
 Annotate your code!
 *	Output – put all calculated tables, figures, and other output here.
 You must save your R workspace here.
 *	Reports – put all report drafts here as well as any other reporting documents or data.

 ## Box Sync
 Box Sync is a tool that allows you to mirror data stored on Box to your desktop.
+It essentially allows Box to function as a cloud "drive" in your computer.
+You must set this up for every computer which you want Box Sync.
 You can navigate and modify content stored on the Box website through your computer’s native file browsing interface, without using a web browser.
 Content that syncs down to your computer is available for offline access, and if you make changes to the synced files locally, these changes automatically sync back up to your Box account.
 For installing Box Sync, please check [this](https://community.box.com/t5/Using-Box-Sync/tkb-p/UsingBoxSync) if you have problem about installing or setting sync folder.

 ## Others